pantherale0/wyoming-satellite-termux/README.md

 ### Stopping / starting service

-- To stop the service, run `sv down wyoming`
+- To stop the service, run `wyoming-cli --stop`
-- To start the service, run `sv up wyoming`
+- To start the service, run `wyoming-cli --start`

 ### Using